kelsjon3/StableQueue/docs/API.md

-# MobileSD API Documentation
+# StableQueue API Documentation

-This document provides details on the API endpoints available in the MobileSD application.
+This document provides details on the API endpoints available in the StableQueue application.

 ## Job Generation API